 You should always contact a New Jersey family lawyer when considering any type of significant move because it’s crucial to not disobey any existing custody order in any way.

 Speak with a Family Law Specialist in Hackensack, New Jersey

 At MR. Men’s Rights Divorce, we remain passionate about protecting fathers and their relationships with their children throughout the divorce and non-dissolution processes.

-If you are an unmarried father and would like to speak to an attorney, call us at (201) 880-9770 or reach out to us online for a confidential initial consultation.
+If you are an unmarried father and would like to speak to an attorney, call us at (201) 880-9770 or reach out to us online for a confidential initial case evaluation.